Login

 • The annual chart compares total interest and principal paid each year.

-• The accumulated chart shows the amounts allocated to the principal and interest since the start of the loan.
+• The accumulated chart shows the amounts allocated to principal and interest since the start of the loan.

 What do you think?
 Is a balloon loan a useful financial product?
 Or are you an issuer of these loans?
 If so, do you have anything to add to the above?